-We only use Hill-Climbing (HC) and Simulated Annealing (SA) [6, 1] implementations in this paper.
+We only use Hill-Climbing (HC) and Simulated Annealing (SA) [17, 18] implementations in this paper.

-The hill climbing algorithm (HC) variants uses most of the given moves to perform a search of the neighbourhoods in question.
-On each iteration, it selects an operator from the list above according to a given move probability and applies it to generate a candidate move.
-If the candidate new solution has better (or equal) fitness than the incumbent, we commit to the move, but otherwise disregard it.
+The hill climbing algorithm (HC) variant uses most of the moves given above to perform a search of the neighbourhoods.
+On each iteration, it selects an operator from the list above according to a given move probability and applies it to generate a candidate solution.
+If the candidate solution has better (or equal) fitness than the incumbent, we commit to the move, but otherwise disregard it.

 Simulated Annealing (SA) was used as the main component for overcoming local optima.
-A geometric cooling schedule was used, specifically temperature $T\to \alpha T$ every 650 iterations with $\alpha=0.998$ .
-We generally used 6 million iterations.
-Such a slow cooling and large number of iterations was chosen to err on the side of safety.
+A geometric cooling schedule was used, specifically temperature $T \rightarrow \alpha T$ every 650 iterations with $\alpha = 0.998$ .
+We generally used 6 million iterations and initial temperature $T_i = 0.6$ .
+Such a slow cooling and such a large number of iterations were chosen to err on the side of safety.